This article was originally written in 2017 but has been updated in 2019 to include the latest info about getting around Peru by Bus.

 In an attempt to see as much of Peru as possible in our short month-long stay in the country, we opted to explore Peru by bus.
 Overland travel has always been our favourite.
 It’s more environmentally friendly than flying and it gives us an opportunity to see so much more than we ever would from 35,000 feet in the air.

-Bus travel in Peru is the most common way of transportation for Peruvians as well as intrepid travelers.
+Peru by bus is the most common way of transportation for Peruvians as well as intrepid travelers.
 Dozens of companies operate short and long distance buses, making it fairly easy to get around the country.
-Comfort levels and thus prices for each leg of the journey can vary (from chicken bus style to comfortable executive style seats), as can safety.
+Comfort levels and thus prices for each leg of the journey can vary (from chicken-bus style to comfortable executive style seats), as can safety.
 Uncomfortable rides are common (especially on overnight buses) and road accidents/theft happen more frequently than anyone would like.

-Purchasing a more expensive class ticket, going with a more reputable company, being extra vigilant about your belongings and avoiding traveling at night are all small things travelers can do to minimize risk and maximize comfort when traveling on local buses in Peru.
+Purchasing a more expensive class ticket, going with a more reputable company, being extra vigilant about your belongings and avoid traveling at night are all small things travelers can do to minimize risk and maximize comfort when traveling Peru by bus.

 But if you don’t need to take the chance, why would you?